Want your games reviewed? Want them reviewed to a high quality with nothing but brutal honesty? We can help!

-All reviews carried out by Pure PlayStation are published after a thorough play through, maybe even two.
-Our aim is to inform prospective buyers and provide an insight into the product they may be putting a lot of their hard-earned cash into.
+All reviews carried out by Pure PlayStation are published after a thorough playthrough, maybe even two.
+We aim to inform prospective buyers and provide an insight into the product they may be putting a lot of their hard-earned cash into.

 Below you’ll find our scoring policy.

-9.0-10.0: Must Buy.
-Any game that scores between a 9 and a 10 is certified fresh and will most probably give you great satisfaction.
+9: Must Play.
+Any game that scores a 9 is certified fresh and will most probably give you great satisfaction.
 Many happy joy-joys all around!

-7.0-7.9: Very Good.
+7: Very Good.
 A solid game that can be enjoyed, despite the setbacks present.
-It’s worth taking a look at, especially if it’s your favorite genre or game series.
+It’s worth taking a look at, especially if it’s your favourite genre or game series.

-6.0-6.9: Good.
+6: Good.
 It could be better, but it could be worse.
-Hardcore fans will find something to enjoy if it’s in your favorite genre or game series, others may see it as a waste of time.
+Hardcore fans will find something to enjoy if it’s in your favourite genre or game series, others may see it as a waste of time.

-3.0-3.9: Really Bad.
-A shameless money grabbing attempt or just plain old-fashioned bad development.
+3: Really Bad.
+A shameless money-grabbing attempt or just plain old-fashioned bad development.
 Avoid if you can.